Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_profiles.md

 2. **Enhance Error Recovery Mechanisms**: Develop specific error recovery protocols that outline the steps to be taken in the event of communication failures, ensuring that agents can respond effectively.
 3. **Implement Regular Audits**: Introduce a system of regular audits to assess the effectiveness of redundancy strategies and error recovery processes, allowing for continuous improvement.

+### Proposed Enhancements
+1. **Clarify Redundancy Strategies**: Provide detailed descriptions of the current redundancy strategies, including their intended outcomes and implementation processes.
+2. **Enhance Error Recovery Mechanisms**: Develop specific error recovery protocols that outline the steps to be taken in the event of communication failures, ensuring that agents can respond effectively.
+3. **Implement Regular Audits**: Introduce a system of regular audits to assess the effectiveness of redundancy strategies and error recovery processes, allowing for continuous improvement.

 ## Proposed Enhancements
 1. **Clarify Governance Mechanisms**: Provide detailed descriptions of how decentralized governance will function in practice, including decision-making processes and conflict resolution strategies.
 2. **Define Resource Allocation Metrics**: Outline specific metrics and criteria used to assess equitable resource distribution among AI agents.